ruddesh/covid-19-App/README.md

 4. Install Composer Dependencies with "composer install" in cmd inside working directory.
 5. Install NPM Dependencies with "npm install".
 6. rename ".env.example"  file to ".env".
+7. Generate an app encryption key => run "php artisan key:generate".
-7. create database and setup credentials in .env file.
+8. create database and setup credentials in .env file.
-8. run "php atisan migrate" in cmd in working directory.
+9. run "php atisan migrate" in cmd in working directory.
-9. finally do "php artisan serve" in cmd and go to the given url.
+10. finally do "php artisan serve" in cmd and go to the given url.